 A Guide To Becoming A Dental Receptionist In Canada.

-Dental receptionists in Canada.
+Dental receptionists job description.

 A dental receptionist plays a crucial role in a dentist’s office.
 They are responsible for greeting, welcoming, and assisting patients when they visit the dentist’s office.
 They also keep track of patient accounts and make client appointments.
 They help manage the dentist’s schedule and bill clients or the insurance companies.
 They also perform other duties like sorting the mail, updating client records, and monitoring visitors’ access to the office.